-The hosts of the continental qualifier shall be approved by the World Sailing Board on the recommendation of an evaluation panel from the bids received.
+The host of the Last Chance Regatta shall be approved by the World Sailing Board, on the recommendation of an evaluation panel, from the bids received.

-The evaluation panel shall evaluate the bids against this document's criteria, the Olympic Qualification Event Requirements and Selection Criteria, the Olympic Vision, World Sailing regulations and policy, and the IOC Charter and By-Laws.
+The evaluation panel shall evaluate the bids against this document's criteria, the Olympic Qualification Event Requirements, the Olympic Vision, World Sailing regulations and policy, and the IOC Charter and By-Laws.